Cochlear implants are a type of hearing device that can restore hearing in patients with severe hearing loss or deafness.

 It comes in two main parts.
 The first part is an electrode array surgically placed into the inner ear and a magnet placed under the scalp.
 The surgery typically takes 1-2 hours under general anesthesia.

-The second part is an external piece that looks something like a hearing aid.
+The second part is an external processor that looks something like a hearing aid.
 It takes sound and transmits it to the internal receiver.
 This segment attaches to your head via the magnet that was placed under your scalp.
-This external part may be replaced in the future as updates are made available or in case the piece is broken.
+This external part may be replaced in the future as updates are made available or in case the processor is broken.

 More advanced testing

 There are strict requirements regarding how much hearing loss you must have in order to qualify for cochlear implantation.